franpanteli/CodingNomads-python-201/README.md

 ---

 ## API Capstone Project

-The capstone project in the first course in this career track was a Dungeons and Dragons CLI-based game.
-This code was refactored thrice in this course, producing versions 1.0 - 3.0.
+The capstone project in the first course of this career track was a CLI-based Dungeons and Dragons game.
+I refactored this project three times, producing versions 1.0 - 3.0.
 Version 4.0 of this project was produced as the capstone project for this, the second course, in the career track.
-This version of the project introduces API integration via `HTTP` `GET` requests on two occasions.
-The repository containing all versions of this course is available [here](https://github.com/franpanteli/CodingNomads-python-101-capstone), and the script for Version 4.0, built as the capstone project for this course, is [viewable here](https://github.com/franpanteli/CodingNomads-python-101-capstone/blob/main/dungeons_and_dragon_game_4.0.py).
+This version of the project introduces API integration, via `HTTP` `GET` requests, on two occasions.
+The repository containing all my versions of this project is [here](https://github.com/franpanteli/CodingNomads-python-101-capstone), and the script for Version 4.0, which I built for the capstone project in this course, is [viewable here](https://github.com/franpanteli/CodingNomads-python-101-capstone/blob/main/dungeons_and_dragon_game_4.0.py).

-### Project Overview
-This version enhances the previous iterations of the CLI-based role-playing game by introducing two APIs:

-1. Uzby API: when the player begins the game, they are prompted for their name and asked if they have a stable internet connection.
-   If they do, the game makes an HTTP GET request to the Uzby API to generate a random stage name for the player, matching the length of the name they entered.

-2. Dog CEO API: when a player successfully defeats an opponent, a second API call is made to the Dog CEO API.
-   The player is rewarded with a randomly generated dog image URL as their prize.

-The game also features an event logging system, which records the player’s progress, choices, encounters, and outcomes in a text file called `game_log.txt`.
-This is achieved using the `log_status()` function, which writes timestamped messages to the log file each time an important event occurs.

 ### Gameplay Summary
 - The player navigates through four rooms (left, right, forward, or back).
 As they do so, they can discover items, such as a sword or shield